rajch/voxel-dockerclient/docs/index.md

 The `go` command can be used to teleport the player to a particular container, using the syntax `go <containername>`. `go home` will teleport to the first (oldest) container. `go nextslot` will teleport to the spot where the next new container will appear.

+The `logs` command shows a container's logs, if available.

+The `attach` command opens a terminal attached to the main process of a container.
+You can press Ctrl+L to refresh the terminal, and Ctrl+P, Ctrl+Q to detach the terminal.